aarhor/IMAP-Mail-Downloader/README.md

 If you just want to Download a specific Folder and Subfolder, set `MailBox_folder_list` to the Foldername.
 For example: `MailBox_folder_list = "INBOX/Selfhosted"`.

-To set a another export folder for the zip File than the default `export`, just Update `ZIP_export_folder`.
+To set an another export folder for the zip File than the default `export`, just Update `ZIP_export_folder`.